6 min read

 - Write down key words or use drawing to facilitate comprehension if necessary.

 - Use visuals to support expressive and receptive communication.
 These may include pictures, photos, maps, or calendars, as well as tools such as paper and pens.

 Speech Therapy for Broca’s Aphasia

 Broca’s aphasia can improve over time, but will improve more quickly with speech and language therapy.
 A qualified and experienced speech-language pathologist will work with the person with aphasia and their family to establish achievable therapy goals.
-The therapist may use a variety of the evidence-based therapy techniques described here, or others such as Melodic Intonation Therapy (MIT) or Constraint Induced Language Therapy (CILT).
+The therapist may use a variety of the evidence-based therapy techniques described here such as Melodic Intonation Therapy (MIT) or others like Constraint Induced Language Therapy (CILT).
 He or she may use therapy apps in sessions, or recommend you use them at home to get more practice.

 If you liked this article,